-- 4.4.1 The County will ensure that communications lines/systems are established for compliance issues including anonymous and confidential good faith reporting. - 4.4.2 The Departmental systems will include designated Corporate Compliance Officers and Deputies, a step by step process for reporting concerns. - 4.4.3 Staff will have multiple ways to report concerns (written, verbally, anonymously) ensuring that concerns are raised and received in a manner that assures staff of no retribution.
+- 4.4.1 The County ensures communications lines/systems are established for compliance issues including anonymous and confidential good faith reporting. - 4.4.2 The Departmental systems includes designated Corporate Compliance Officers and Deputies, a step by step process for reporting concerns. - 4.4.3 Staff have multiple ways to report concerns (written, verbally, anonymously) ensuring that concerns are raised and received in a manner that assures staff of no retribution.